Ana Štěrba-Böhm: Later life

-Next year, on 4 December 1912, Ana Jenko married her professor Jan Stanislav Štěrba-Böhm and took both his surnames, so she began using the name Ana (Anna) Štěrba-Böhm.
-Jan Stanislav, having completed his studies at Sorbonne in Paris under Henri Moissan, Pierre Curie and Marie Curie at the turn of the century, likely arranged Ana's training in Marie Curie's laboratory.
+The following year, on 4 December 1912, Ana Jenko married her professor Jan Stanislav Štěrba-Böhm and took both his surnames, so she began using the name Ana (Anna) Štěrba-Böhm.
+Jan Stanislav, having completed his studies at the Sorbonne in Paris under Henri Moissan, Pierre Curie and Marie Curie at the turn of the century, likely arranged Ana's training in Marie Curie's laboratory.
 However, Ana Štěrba-Böhm did not pursue independent research after the marriage, but supported her husband's research on the properties of scandium.
 She was not signed as a co-author of the paper he published in 1914 in the journal Zeitschrift für Electrochemie und Angewandte Physikalische Chemie, as was common practice at the time, but her scientific contribution is attested in the acknowledgements section.

 In 1914, their son Jan Peter was born.
 Jan Peter Štěrba-Böhm became a chemist as well and, like his mother, collaborated with his father on chemical studies.
 He received his PhD in chemistry in 1937.
 Ana Štěrba-Böhm died of cancer on 22 July 1936 in Prague, and is buried at the Vinohrady Cemetery there.
 Her husband died in 1938.